Tips for Drawing Digital Anime Line Art!

 In my mind, this drawing is full of energy, and maybe a little rebellious, because she looks like a bit of a bad girl, right?
 So let’s give the lines the same attitude.

-I accentuated the outline of the nose to give it some relief and shade, then moved onto the jaw.
+I accentuated the outline of the nose with different line thickness to give it some relief and shading, then moved onto the jaw.

 I want her to have a gaze with some weight to it.
 To give her a strong look and highlight the eyes, we should make the eyelashes nice and thick.
 It probably won’t look great if you try to draw the whole of the lashes with single strokes, so to help yourself out: draw the outline of the lashes and fill them in with the Fill tool (the one that looks like a paint bucket).